 We are based in the San Francisco Bay area.

 Jack Bostelman is our president and principal consultant.
 He has assisted leaders of law firms ranging from 200 to 1,000+ lawyers, on a wide variety of practice management initiatives, including those described in his accompanying blog.
-Jack is chair of the Knowledge Strategy Group within the American Bar Association's Law Practice Division.
+Jack is chair of the Productivity & Knowledge Strategy Committee within the American Bar Association's Law Practice Division.

-Before founding KM/JD Consulting LLC, Jack practiced law in New York for 30 years as a partner of pre-eminent AmLaw 20 firm Sullivan & Cromwell.
+Before founding KM/JD Consulting LLC, Jack practiced law in New York for over 20 years as a partner of pre-eminent AmLaw 20 firm Sullivan & Cromwell.

 Jack knows how law firms are managed and how lawyers share knowledge.
 During his tenure at Sullivan & Cromwell, Jack coordinated the firm's extensive securities practice worldwide, managed a practice group, was a member of the firm's opinion committee and its administrative committee, oversaw the IT department and was on the faculty for the lawyer training program.